×

 After a four-minute scoring drought, Brooklyn Lewis put the Eagles back on top with a layup.
 Schneekloth and Maggie Joyce converted through contact for their respective teams, but neither could get the ensuing free throw to go down.
 Still, an offensive rebound on Joyce’s miss set up Lewis with another go-ahead basket.

 Lewis carried the offensive load for New Ulm early on.
-She scored 13 of New Ulm’s first 15 points as the Eagles built up a 15-10 advantage through the game’s first four minutes.
+She scored 10 of New Ulm’s first 15 points as the Eagles built up a 15-10 advantage through the game’s first four minutes.
+Lewis finished the night with 17 points, finishing second on the team to Morgan Hulke’s 22.

 In the waning minutes of the half, Schneekloth hit a layup to make it a one-possession game.
 After Schneekloth got a piece of a New Ulm 3-point attempt, Fahl drained a go-ahead 3 to make the score 36-34 with 90 seconds remaining in the half.
 The bucket gave Marshall its first lead since the 11-minute mark.